-- links with the church (e.g. Harvest Festival, leavers' service) - charity fundraising (e.g. links with the local food bank, supporting events such as Comic Relief and the Little Edi Foundation) - school clubs (e.g. choir performances in local venues, History Club with links to Oaklands Museum) - invitation afternoons (e.g. grandparents coming in to talk about Christmas when they were children, Meet the Neighbours afternoon where local residents were invited in for coffee and a tour of the school) - citizenship visits (e.g. visiting the Council offices, visit from the Mayor and our new MP) - links with the local retirement complex (eg our pupils helped in their garden, residents came to our Grandparents' afternoon tea) - links with local services (e.g. visits from the fire brigade, visits to the local museum)
+- links with the church (e.g. Harvest Festival, leavers' service) - charity fundraising (e.g. links with the local food bank, supporting events such as Comic Relief and the Little Edi Foundation) - school clubs (e.g. choir performances in local venues) - invitation afternoons (e.g. grandparents coming in to talk about Christmas when they were children, Meet the Neighbours afternoon where local residents were invited in for coffee and a tour of the school) - citizenship visits (e.g. visiting the Council offices, visit from the Mayor and our MP) - links with the local retirement complex (eg our pupils helped in their garden, residents came to our Grandparents' afternoon tea) - links with local services (e.g. planting in conjunction with Love Your Chelmsford, visits from the fire brigade, visits to the local museum)